 - Oppositional Defiant Disorder

 Eligibility is based on the child’s diagnosis.
 To qualify the family household income must not exceed 300% of the Federal Poverty Level Guidelines.

-The FUND may assist with expenses that are not covered by insurance or other funds.
-The FUND can help cover co-pays for medications, counseling, or other services.
+The fund may assist with expenses that are not covered by insurance or other funding sources.
+The fund can help cover co-pays for medications, counseling, or other services.